13 minsPublished on 7/27/2022

 The Bitcoin mining process

-A major part of the Proof-of-Work consensus is a hash function called “double SHA-256”.
+A major part of the Proof of Work consensus is a hash function called “double SHA-256”.
 The mining process begins by bundling new transactions into a block and encrypting it with a 256-bit target hash.
 This hash is, of course, a secret number unknown to miners.
 Thus, miners must compete to generate a 64-digit hexadecimal number less than or equal to the target hash to solve the equation.

 A screenshot showing the structure of a Bitcoin block.